 Participation began with, but is not limited to, the construction industry, and no business is too large or small to participate.
 In previous years, we’ve had participants in residential construction, commercial construction, industrial construction, mining, general industry, and more.
-In fact, the largest single participant in 2015 and 2016 was the United States Air Force, reaching more than 1 million military and civilian personnel.
-Also, nearly half of certificates for participation completed through OSHA’s website were for Stand-Downs with less than 25 workers.
 Learn more about past participants through our evaluation efforts and success stories.

 Why should I join in?

-Falls are a leading cause of death for workers, accounting for 350 of the 937 construction fatalities and 648 of the 4,836 fatalities in all industries recorded in 2015 (BLS data).
-But they are also preventable!
+Falls are a leading cause of death for workers in the construction industry year after year.
+Fatal falls to a lower level climbed to 401 in 2019, accounting for more than one in three (36.4%) construction deaths, a 25% increase compared to 2018.
+But falls are also preventable!
 Hazard elimination, proper training, and use of fall protection can change these numbers.
 For more background data on fall hazards, check out the CPWR-NIOSH infographics.

 When can I participate?

-The 2020 Stand-Down is May 4-8, but you can hold your own stand-down anytime and participation is encouraged year-round!
-All of our Stand-Down resources are still available on this site (check out our one-stop-shop), and the document 11 Ways to Keep Your Fall Prevention Program Alive All Year Long has ideas for those who missed the Stand-Down or who participated and want refresher activities to reinforce the message.
+The 2023 Stand-Down is May 1-5, but you can hold your own stand-down anytime and participation is encouraged year-round!
+All of our Stand-Down resources are available on this site (check out our one-stop-shop), and the document 10 Ways to Keep Your Fall Prevention Program Alive All Year Long has ideas for those who want refresher activities to reinforce the message.

 Over the last few years, thousands of companies held their own stand-downs, reaching millions of workers across all 50 states and internationally!
 Check for more information on local or virtual events as the 2022 Stand-Down approaches.